1 JulCoastal Erosion Solutions

 Additionally, breakwaters can be expensive and time consuming to construct.
 If not built properly, a major storm can weaken the structure resulting in costly repairs.

-Incorporating geosynthetics into the design of breakwaters results in a more stable and dependable hard armor structure.
-Geosynthetics stabilize the base of breakwaters.
-Geotextiles have mechanical and hydraulic properties that improve the structure of the hard armor system.
+Incorporating geotextiles fabric into breakwater design results in a more stable and dependable hard armor structure.
+Geotextile fabrics stabilize the breakwater was through mechanical and hydraulic properties that improve the hard armor system’s structure.

-For example, on this project a high strength woven geotextile acts as a mattress for the breakwater.
-The geotextile absorbs the load of the rip rap and stabilizes the structure on the soft sand.
+On the Poplar Island Expansion project, for example, high strength woven geotextiles act as a mattress for the breakwater.
+The woven geotextile fabric absorbs the load of the rip rap stone and stabilizes the structure that rests on soft sand.
 The strength of the fabric prevents shifting that would compromise the foundation.

-At the same time, the fabric allows water to flow through the tiny pores in the geotextile which protects the system from hydrostatic pressure.
-Geotextiles specified for use on breakwater systems have a specific Apparent Opening Size (AOS).
+Woven geotextiles also allow water to flow through its tiny pores which protects the system from hydrostatic pressure.
+Geotextile fabrics specified for use on breakwater systems have a specific Apparent Opening Size (AOS).
 The AOS determines the size of the fine that would be able to pass through the opening.
-You want some fines to pass through the geotextile but too many particles could compromise the geotextile’s function.
+Ideally, some fines to pass should pass through the geotextile fabric but too many particles could compromise the fabric’s function.

 Soft Armor Coastal Protection